Microservices and Payments: What You Need to Know

-Digital commerce experiences are increasingly stepping outside the bounds of the dot.com website.
-To make newer touchpoints such as mobile apps, in-store digital, interactive display, rich content and IoT natively shoppable, or support one-touch, gesture or voice-enabled transactions, merchants need to extend payment processing anywhere.
+Digital commerce experiences are increasingly stepping outside the bounds of the legacy desktop-first websites.
+To make newer touchpoints such as mobile apps, in-store digital, interactive display, rich content, and IoT natively shoppable or support one-touch, gesture or voice-enabled transactions, merchants need to extend payment processing anywhere.

-The key to achieving anywhere commerce is API-driven systems that allow applications to share and process data.
-Many organizations are exploring microservices as a flexible way to extend, customize and scale their commerce functionality to fit the new world of shoppable touchpoints.
+The key to achieving omnichannel commerce is API-driven systems that allow applications to share and process data.
+Many organizations have adopted ecommerce microservices as a flexible way to extend, customize and scale their commerce functionality to fit the new world of shoppable touchpoints.

 Microservices are small applications built around specific business functionality decoupled from other pieces of your commerce platform.
-Their independence and dedicated APIs allow them to integrate with diverse touchpoints and be scaled, updated and removed without impacting the database or code of your core commerce platform.
-They’re especially helpful when you want to satisfy unique use cases without “breaking your build.”
+Their independence and dedicated APIs allow them to integrate with diverse touchpoints and be scaled, updated, and removed without impacting site performance, the database, or code of your core commerce platform.
+They’re particularly beneficial when you want to satisfy unique use cases without the risk of “breaking your build.”

-But is building a payments microservice the right way to satisfy unique requirements within emerging consumer touchpoints?
+But is building a payments microservice on your own the right way to satisfy unique requirements within emerging consumer touchpoints?

 Third party payment solutions are already microservices-like

 There’s good reason why ecommerce platforms typically don’t ship with native payment processing and require integration with third parties for merchant accounts and payment gateways.
-Payments is too critical a service to lock into.
-As the industry continually evolves with new payment types, best practices for fraud and PCI compliance, privacy and security, it’s important to have choice and flexibility to swap in and out payment processors as required.
-Your payments vendor is responsible for delivering innovations such as mobile wallet, cryptocorrency, mPOS and more, and if you ever outgrow your solution a switch is relatively easy.
+Payments are too critical a service to lock into.
+As the industry continually evolves with new payment types, best practices for fraud and PCI compliance, privacy, and security, it’s essential to have the choice and flexibility to swap in and out payment processors as required.
+Your payments vendor is responsible for delivering innovations such as mobile wallet, express checkout, cryptocurrency, mPOS and more, and if you ever outgrow your solution, a switch is relatively easy.

-However, with payments-as-a-service, you don’t own the code, nor can you make updates independent of your vendor.
-If market solutions can’t provide what you need for your unique use cases, you may opt to build a layer between your processor and your commerce platform to fill the gap.
+However, you don’t own the code with payments-as-a-service, nor can you make updates independent of your vendor.
+In the rare case that market solutions can’t provide what you need for your unique use cases, you may opt to build a layer between your processor and your commerce platform to fill the gap.